 During the Seven Years War (1756-63) he served as Flag-Captain to Admiral Sir Edward Boscawen in HMS Namur, and took part in the capture of Louisburg and the battle of Quiberon Bay.
 His career is unfolded in a fine series of log books in which he entered details of the voyages he made and the campaigns in which he fought.

 In the following century Matthew Buckle's grandson, Claude Henry Mason Buckle, enjoyed a similarly successful naval career, and himself rose to the rank of Admiral.
-As commander of a new steam sloop, HMS Growler in the 1840s, he was employed in the suppression of the slave trade off the west coast of Africa, and the diaries he wrote on board that ship record the capture of Spanish slave ships and the sacking of hostile native villages.
+As commander of a new steam sloop, HMS Growler in the 1840s, he was employed in the suppression of the slave trade off the west coast of Africa, and the diaries he wrote on board that ship record the capture of Spanish slaving ships, the sacking of villages and dealings with local leaders.

 In the Crimean War of 1854-56 he served as Captain of HMS Valorous, and saw action in several of the more important naval engagements against the Russians.
 Another member of the family, Charles Matthew Buckle, also served as Lieutenant aboard HMS Vengeance, and the family papers include detailed letters written to his parents in which he describes the operations in the Black Sea and Crimea, including the celebrated assault on the Russian naval base of Sebastopol.